 - Find out if the activity professional is certified.

-16) Does the Facility Offer Transportation?
+3) Does the Assisted Living Facility Offer Transportation?

 There could be a bus service to take you to grocery stores, banks, and doctor’s offices (among others).